 - Check if it has the capability to consume up a whole lot of nitrates, nitrites as well as ammonia.

 - Go for the one that is convenient and comfortable for fish varieties to use and enjoy.

 - See if the plant is easy to maintain and does not require special tools, equipment or other materials when it comes to cleaning and maintenance.
-It is nice to get the plant that would not require an ample amount of time to clean and maintain.
+It is nice to get a plant that would not require an ample amount of time to clean and maintain.

-- Choose the aquarium plant that is visually-appealing so to provide your fish with beautiful habitat and for you to have a kind of sight that is relaxing and stunning to behold after a long and exhausting day at work.
+- Choose the aquarium plant that is visually-appealing so as to provide your fish with beautiful habitat and for you to have a kind of sight that is relaxing and stunning to behold after a long and exhausting day at work.

 - Review first if the aquatic plant can serve as a natural water filter that could keep your fish safe and healthy.

 - Invest in a really nice plant that could grow fast and pretty well regardless of where you place it in the aquarium.

 - Aquarium plants that do not require many nutrients; go for the ones that only necessitate a bit of light and do a very good job when planted in different substrates.

 - Choose a sturdy and resilient aquarium plant that you won’t have any issues with in terms of keeping alive for a long period of time.